 Many parents default to throwing a bottle away if there is mold.
 But can you save the bottle?

 There is no need to throw a moldy bottle away as long as it is not damaged and you are able to remove the mold completely.
-You can clean it and sterilize it, making it usable again, which is a relief to many parents since it means not having to replace bottles.
+You can clean and sterilize it, making it usable again.
 Only throw the bottle away if you cannot remove the mold.

 What about mold on baby bottle nipples?